keanugithub/docker-pihole-unbound/README.md

 > If using Portainer, just paste the `docker-compose.yaml` contents into the stack config and add your *environment variables* directly in the UI.

+## The image is built automatically

+Whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole) a Github Action is triggered and publishes an update for this image with the new image.

+The workflow file for this can be found in `.github/workflows/auto-build-container.yml`

+This workflow runs at 3AM UTC+1 every friday.
+Therefore you may experience some delay whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole)

 ## Building the image locally

 - [ ] Clone this repo to you machine